-Sansi sent me the light for free, to review it.
-Also, I will earn commissions for purchases made through links in this post.
-This is at no extra cost to you and helps support this site and my YouTube channel.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
+This helps support my website and YouTube channel.

-I earn money from purchases made through the following links.
-This is at no extra cost to you and helps support my website and YouTube channel.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
+This is at no extra cost to you.

 I’m getting very close to putting these out on the drip system.
 I still haven’t decided which kind of container setups I’m going to use this year.
 I’m leaning toward going back to Osmocote 14-14-14 for a while, just because I have a bunch of it already, would save some money.
 Then later in the season, switch them back to Dyna-Gro 7-9-5.